Apr 25, 2022

 “For people fighting cancer, it is common to experience psychological distress.
 Be it coping with diagnosis, challenges of the difficult treatment, or continued worry about recurrence, the emotions brought on by these experiences are very difficult to handle.
 Unfortunately in our country, there are very rare initiatives to address this side of the patient’s condition, along with medical treatment.
-The Cancer Support Group is our effort to try to fill this void, and create a community of people including patients, survivors, doctors, dieticians, psychologists and motivators to improve the treatment mechanisms,” says Dr. Dharminder Nagar, MD Paras Healthcare.
+The Cancer Support Group is our effort to try to fill this void, and create a community of people including patients, survivors, doctors, dieticians, psychologists and motivators to improve the treatment mechanisms,” says Dr. Dharminder Nagar, MD Paras Health.

 The Launch of the initiative was organized in association with the Festival of Hope and Sashakt Nari Parishad.
 The Hospital gave special thanks to Ms. Shalini, Founder of Festival of Hope and Mrs. Deepa Antil, Founder of Sashakt Nari Parishad for supporting the endeavor.

 Sessions with Oncologists were organized to interact one on one with cancer patients and their families.The hospital dietician held a talk spelling out the diet requirements for people suffering with cancer.